Pritesh-Lathiya/Lung_Cancer_Detection-Logistic_Regression-with_Streamlit/README.md

 # Lung Cancer App

 - **app accepts following Parameters and predictes whether a person having lung cancer or not and also predicts probability of cancer.**
-1.ANXIETY
+1. ANXIETY
-2.CHRONIC DISEASE
+2. CHRONIC DISEASE
-3.FATIGUE
+3. FATIGUE
-4.ALLERGY
+4. ALLERGY
-5.WHEEZING
+5. WHEEZING
-6.COUGHING
+6. COUGHING
-7.SWALLOWING DIFFICULTY
+7. SWALLOWING DIFFICULTY

 # Demo